WPRDC/data-guide/docs/PublishingCKAN.md

 Frequency with which dataset is published.
 This information is entered using a drop-down menu.

 ##### Data Steward Name (Required)
-Data Steward's name.
+Data steward's name.
 Who manages the data and is responsible for making changes to the data?
 Who understands what the dataset includes and can answer questions about it?

 ##### Data Steward Email (Required)
-Data Steward's email address.
+Data steward's email address.

 ##### We [recorded a video](https://github.com/WPRDC/data-guide/blob/master/docs/Create%20a%20Dataset%20Instructions.gif) to show how the process works...
 ![alt text](https://github.com/WPRDC/data-guide/blob/master/docs/Create%20a%20Dataset%20Instructions.gif "Add a dataset")